 The study concluded that the length of cryostorage did not have a notable impact towards clinical outcomes.

 During IUI, thawed and prepared sperm is inserted directly into the uterus, bypassing the vagina and cervix.
 The procedure happens at the time of ovulation, often timed using ovulation medication.

 IVF is a process in which eggs are retrieved from a patient’s ovaries surgically and fertilized with sperm in the lab.
-If a patient’s motility is high enough, they will have the option to do IVF without ICSI.
+If a patient’s post-thaw motility is high enough, they will have the option to do IVF without ICSI.

 ICSI is an IVF technique in which a single sperm is injected directly into an egg.
 It’s most useful in cases of male-factor infertility, when sperm motility is low.
 Multiple studies (1,2) have shown that pregnancy rates are equivalent when using frozen sperm in IVF with ICSI, compared to fresh.

 When freezing sperm at a fertility clinic or sperm bank local to you, the cost of sperm freezing will vary significantly, depending on your region and the facility you choose.
 According to the LIVESTRONG, the initial testing and sperm freezing cost can total $1,000, with an additional $300–500 (or more) per year for ongoing sperm storage.